Sponsored by Karunda Skyrail Rainforest Cableway

 Coming into Barron Falls Station you will get glimpses of Barron Falls Gorge.
 Hop off and spend time soaking up the views of Barron Falls, known as Din Din to the Djabuganydji people.

 Even though we visited at a time when the water level was not high, it was impressive to imagine what it must be like in full flow during the wet season, which is December to March.

-There’s a bit of history in the area left over from the hydro electric days.
-Walk along the path to check out the old flying fox used to transport people and goods across the gorge during the construction of power station.
+There’s a bit of history in the area left over from the hydroelectric days.
+Walk along the path to check out the old flying fox used to transport people and goods across the gorge during the construction of the power station.

 There is a rainforest interpretation centre, which is good for the kids to learn a little more about why this is such a special and protected area.
 Be aware of any roaming cassowaries, which are frequently spotted in the area.

-There’s not a lot to see and do although plenty of the people in our community raved about the Koala Gardens, Butterfly Sanctuary, and Birdworld.
+There’s not a lot to see and do although plenty of the people in our community raved about the Kuranda Koala Gardens, Australian Butterfly Sanctuary, and Birdworld.
 At this stage, we were getting a little wildlife out and have seen plenty of butterflies already.
 So we passed.